CandoCorp/technical_challenge_may_25/README.md

 ## Part 0: Get the data
 - Go to this page [https://nces.ed.gov/ccd/CCDLocaleCode.asp] and download the dataset described as:

 - Year 2005-2006 (v.1b), States A-I, ZIP (769 KB) CSV File.
 This is the only file you will be using.
-You can ignore the other files on this page.
+You can ignore the other files on this page. [https://nces.ed.gov/ccd/pdf/sl051bgen.pdf]
 - You may also find it helpful to consult the documentation for this dataset.
 - Unzip the file, rename it to school_data.csv, and put it in the directory named seed where you'll write your API.

 Now you have the data you need to get started.

 ## Part 1: Load data from CSV and compute stats.
-The API should load the data, when it starts populating a DB (please use something like SQLite or any in memory DB) and create a controller that allows a CRUD for it.
-Please treat each row
+- Create an API that should load the data at startup.
+- Populating a DB (please use something like SQLite or any in memory DB).
+- Create a controller that allows a CRUD operations for reloading or reseting the dataset.
+- Also a controller for cleaning and reading the data.

 ### Guidelines
 - Create a controller that allows CRUD operations to that dataset.